signalfx/signalfx-python-tracing/README.md

-# SignalFx-Tracing: A Python OpenTracing Auto-Instrumenter
+# SignalFx-Tracing Library for Python: An OpenTracing Auto-Instrumenter

 This utility provides users with the ability of automatically configuring OpenTracing 2.0-compatible community-contributed [instrumentation libraries](https://github.com/opentracing-contrib)